 Wire chat

-Chat is just another reliable channel; the sender id comes decoded.
+Chat is another reliable channel.
+The SDK decodes the sender id for you.

 4